revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ## Technical

-1. What Is JUnit?
+1. What is JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 JUnit helps to test individual pieces of code, or “units,” to ensure that they are functioning properly.
 By identifying and isolating units that are not working correctly, JUnit makes it easier to find and fix errors in code.
-In addition, JUnit can be used to automate the execution of unit tests, which can save the time and effort.
+In addition, JUnit can be used to automate the execution of unit tests, which can save time and effort.

 </blockquote>
 </details>

 ---

-2. What are important features of JUnit?
+2. What are the important features of JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)